tiffanytgr/tiffanytgr.github.io/README.md

 **Data Scientist, Supply Chain, AI Hub**
 _Louis Dreyfus Company (Jun 2025 – Present)_
 - Lead product management for proprietary vessel tracking platform serving 1,000+ monthly active users across 20 countries, driving cross-platform adoption and AI feature integration
-- Part of theSingapore AI Hub, developing digital twin solutions to optimize global supply chain operations
+- Part of the Singapore AI Hub, developing digital twin solutions to optimize global supply chain operations

 **Assistant Manager, Data Scientist**
 _SATS Ltd (Jan 2024 – Jun 2025)_
 - Led a project for Cargo team to use Computer Vision to locate shipments within the Airfreight Terminal.
 Use YOLO for Object Detection of shipments and OCR to for identification.
-Reduced missing shipments from 200 to less than 100 monthly, cost avoidance due to reduction in penalties by s$80K yearly.
+Reduced missing shipments from 200 to less than 100 monthly, cost avoidance due to reduction in penalties by ~S$100K yearly.
 Reduction in manhours spent searching for shipments by 30%, and reduction in dwell time of shipments by 15%.
 Developed it from a MVP to a production-level solution.
 - Designed and deployed an AI-powered agent in Azure to automatically extract cancelled and rescheduled flight data from unstructured TELEX-style messages, emails, and SQL databases.
 Integrated LLM-based reasoning to interpret inconsistent formats and identify relevant records, consolidating results into a structured dataset.
 Built a Teams chat interface for operational staff to query disruptions in real time, reducing manual data extraction.

-...
+**Data Analytics & Science, APAC Supply Chain Excellence**
+_Johnson & Johnson (_Dec 2021 - Dec 2023_)**
+- Automated reporting pipelines using Alteryx, Python, and PowerQuery, improving reporting accuracy to 95% and saving 3 hours per week.
+- Designed and implemented PowerBI dashboards to enhance portfolio visibility, resulting in cost-savings of ~500K USD by enabling leadership to prioritize high-impact projects.
+- Developed and deployed demand forecasting models (ARIMA, Random Forest) with a 10% accuracy improvement,optimizing supply chain performance by reduction in inventory levels of 10%.

 ---